FAQs

 • Hiding down low instead of jumping up onto furniture

 For your first visit, we will have some new client/patient paperwork for you to fill out.
-This makes sure we have the most up to date contact information for you and the most accurate information for your pet.
+This makes sure we have the most up-to-date contact information for you and the most accurate information for your pet.

 After you check in at the front desk, you will be brought into an examination room where you can fill out the paperwork and your pet can get comfortable.